 Osteopathy treatment for sports injuries would normally include soft tissue manipulation and articulation of the affected area.
 Together, with a tailored exercise program, an osteopathic approach can aid rehabilitation of many sports injuries that have not responded to other treatments.

-If you have any osteopathic or sports injury queries or want to book an appointment with us, please give us a call on 01722 512 043 or book online.
+If you have any osteopathic or sports injury queries or want to book an appointment with us, please give us a call on 01722 512 043.